opentoonz/opentoonz_docs/source/applying_special_fx.rst

 - **Show Border**, when activated, a border line will be rendered around the *text bounding box*.
 Please note that the *text box* (specified by the user) and the *text bounding box* (automatically computed from the rendered text) may become different, especially when the maximum font **Size** parameter is set to a small value.

 .. note:: Known Issue: When you are using a Note Level column for the source text, a change in the note text will not automatically trigger the preview regeneration.
-You will need to regenerate the preview manually from the context menu of the Viewer.
+You will need to manually regenerate the preview using the context menu of the Viewer.

 .. _stylize: